 Order of evaluation

-Order of evaluation of the operands of almost all C++ operators (including the order of evaluation of function arguments in a function-call expression and the order of evaluation of the subexpressions within any expression) is unspecified.
-The compiler can evaluate operands in any order, and may choose another order when the same expression is evaluated again.
+Order of evaluation of any part of any expression, including order of evaluation of function arguments is unspecified (with some exceptions listed below).
+The compiler can evaluate operands and other subexpressions in any order, and may choose another order when the same expression is evaluated again.

 Sequenced-before rules (since C++11)

-- side effect: access (read or write) to an object designated by a volatile glvalue, modification (writing) to an object, calling a library I/O function, or calling a function that does any of those operations.
+- Initiation of side effects: access (read or write) to an object designated by a volatile glvalue, modification (writing) to an object, calling a library I/O function, or calling a function that does any of those operations.

 "sequenced-before" is an asymmetric, transitive, pair-wise relationship between evaluations within the same thread.